pavankomandur/Replenisher_taskService/README.md

 Right now security code is commented out in the controller in order to execute from post man

-The below could not be done due to time constraint.
+The below is not  done due to time constraint, but eventually I will complete.
 TODO
 1. Integration of Security Module with Angular.(Coding is done from Backend)
 2. Minor Validations in backend code.